-function is intended to check the validity of the signature of a UserOperation
+The internal _validateSignature function is used in the external validateUserOp function.
+The _validateSignature function is intended to check the validity of the signature of a UserOperation.

 Manual review, vscode

-Consider making the following change to the _validateSignature
+Consider making the following change to the _validateSignaturefunction:

 The contest is live.
 Earn rewards by submitting a finding.